Neil Robertson: 2025–2026

-In July 2025, the WPBSA announced that Robertson had joined the Players Board of the association.
-The following month, he won £500,000 and moved up to number three in the world rankings after defeating O'Sullivan 109 in the final of the Saudi Arabia Masters.
-After the match, Robertson said "You get ups and downs in sport and it is not about how far you fall, it is about how far you bounce.
-I think this probably surpasses the World Championship because I have had to answer a lot of questions.
+In July 2025, the World Professional Billiards and Snooker Association (WPBSA) announced that Robertson had joined the Players Board of the Association.
+The role enabled him to represent the 'feelings and views' of his fellow competitors.
+The following month, he won £500,000 and moved up to number three in the world rankings after defeating O'Sullivan 10–9 in the final of the Saudi Arabia Masters.
+After the match, Robertson said: "I think this probably surpasses the World Championship because I have had to answer a lot of questions.
 To beat Ronnie here with so much on the line is definitely my best ever."
-In September, during qualifying for the International Championship, Robertson became the fourth player to record 1000 career centuries, joining O'Sullivan, Higgins and Trump as the only players to have achieved this feat.
+In September, during qualifying for the International Championship, Robertson became the fourth player to record 1000 career centuries, joining O'Sullivan, Higgins and Trump as the only players to have achieved the feat.